footprintanalytics/footprint-web/docs/enterprise-guide/start.md

----
-title: Enterprise and Pro editions
----

-# Enterprise and Pro editions
+# Enterprise and Pro edition

 The [Enterprise and Pro][pricing] editions of Metabase provide additional features that help organizations scale Metabase and deliver self-service, embedded analytics.